-Kurt: I first got interested in speech when I was working as a Spanish-English interpreter in the Early Intervention system in NJ.
-I worked with SLPs, PTs, OTs and DIs.
+Kurt: I first got interested in speech when working as a Spanish-English interpreter in the Early Intervention system in NJ.
+I worked with SLPs, PTs, OTs, and DIs.
 I liked working with the SLPs the best, I was fascinated watching language emerge in those little guys, and tons of the SLPs I worked with encouraged me to pursue this career.
 I’ve always loved speech and language, and I had planned to study Spanish in college, so it was a really great fit for my personality and interests.
 I’m so thankful this is the field I chose!

 What has surprised you the most since beginning your clinical fellowship?